Creighton Players to Watch Against Princeton - Sweet 16

 Creighton's Last Game

-Creighton was victorious in its most recent game versus Baylor, 85-76, on Sunday.
-Ryan Nembhard was its high scorer with 30 points.
+In its most recent game, Creighton topped Baylor on Sunday, 85-76.
+Its leading scorer was Ryan Nembhard with 30 points.

 |Name